javeria2/Delone/README.md

-# Delone- don't eat alone.
+# Delone - don't eat alone.

 - Have you ever been subjected to a completely new surrounding, like join a new school, get a new job and found yourself with no one to eat or hangout with?
 This application aims to solve this frequent user problem by providing a platform where poeple could interact and arrange to eat together.